csound-flossmanual/csound-floss/contribute/conventions.md

 -------------

 *Full* .csd examples must be enclosed by three tildes:

 `~~~`

 and *not* indented.

 They must be preceded by a number and a title of the example, starting with the word **EXAMPLE**.

 *Small* example snippets must be *indented by four spaces*.

+Make sure that the examples marked as **full** are **executable out of the box**.
+If not, format them as *small* examples.
+(For instance, the example at the end of chapter 13A is formatted as *small* because it requires to build the plugin opcode first.)

 See [writing-in-markdown.txt](writing-in-markdown.txt) for more details.